orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Python code is **thread-safe** before enabling this option!
 Indeed, different threads must not modify the Python objects that are used during a call to the SDK of Orthanc.
+Also note that, with ``AllowThreads`` set to ``false``, your python plugin might deadlock if e.g. you have implemented a storage plugin in python and you are deleting a resource from your python plugin: the storage python plugin code will not be able to execute since the GIL will be locked by the thread that is deleting the resource.

 .. warning::
    Never call your Python plugin ``orthanc.py``!
 Otherwise, your plugin will